Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 • What should I avoid in order to win my claim?

 It is never fun to talk about money, but this is the time to do it.
-Most personal injury lawyers charge based on contingency.
+Most personal injury lawyers charge based on contingency and offer a free consultation.
 This means you pay nothing until you receive your settlement.
-There may, however, be another fee structure or additional fees you need to pay.

 Related questions may include: